rafadc/mySQL-replication-tutorial/README.md

 # Exercise

+If we run **insert-data-in-db1.rb** right now the data won't be replicated.
+Why?

-Update *insert-data-in-db1.rb* to make the data it inserts to replicate again.
+Update **insert-data-in-db1.rb** to make the data it inserts to replicate again.

 # Resources